ThomasEsayas0100/power-pool/README.md

 # power_pool
-Simulates basic elements of the game of Billards Credit to Caelen Gelineau @Spython20 for vector.py
+Simulates basic elements of the game of Billards. <br>
+Credit to Caelen Gelineau @Spython20 for vector.py